KyrylIelizarov/datasciencecoursera/3 Getting and Cleaning Data/codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 'XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+The set of variables that were estimated from these signals are:
+mean: Mean value
+std: Standard deviation